Sudan army: Rescue of foreign citizens, diplomats expected

 The Pentagon said earlier this week it was moving additional troops and equipment to a Naval base in the tiny Gulf of Aden nation of Djibouti to prepare for the evacuation of U.S. Embassy personnel.
 But the White House said Friday it had no plans for a government-coordinated evacuation of an estimated 16,000 American citizens trapped in Sudan.

+Burhan told Saudi-owned TV station Al-Hadath on Saturday that Khartoum’s airport would not handle any evacuations because of the ongoing fighting.
+He claimed that the military had regained control over all the other airports in the country, except for one in the southwestern city of Nyala.

+“We share the international community’s concern about foreign nationals,” he said.
+“Living conditions are deteriorating.”

 Even as the warring sides said Friday they’d agreed to a cease-fire for the three-day Muslim holiday of Eid al-Fitr, explosions and gunfire rang out across Khartoum on Saturday.
 Two cease-fire attempts earlier this week also rapidly collapsed.
+The turmoil has dealt a perhaps fatal blow to hopes for the country’s transition to a civilian-led democracy and raised concerns the chaos could draw in its neighbors, including Chad, Egypt and Libya.

 “People need to realize that the war has been continuous since day one.
 It has not stopped for one moment,” said Atiya Abdalla Atiya, secretary of the Sudanese Doctors’ Syndicate, which monitors casualties.
 The clashes have killed over 400 people so far, according to the World Health Organization.
+The bombardments, gunbattles and sniper fire in densely populated areas have hit civilian infrastructure, including many hospitals.

 The international airport near the center of the capital has come under heavy shelling as the paramilitary group, known as the Rapid Support Forces, or RSF, has tried to take control of the compound.
 In an apparent effort to oust the RSF fighters, the Sudanese army has pounded the airport with airstrikes, gutting at least one runway and leaving wrecked planes scattered on the tarmac.
 The full extent of damage at the airfield remains unclear.